MaadixNet/ep_maadix_private/README.md

     mysql -u USER -p < sql_listing.sql

-This pluging has been developed for an etherpad-lite installation with reverse proxy under a subpath (e.g. mydomain.com/etherpad/ )
+This pluging has been developed for an Etherpad installation with reverse proxy under a subpath (e.g. mydomain.com/etherpad/ )
 For now you still need  to add the following line in your Vhost config, in order to redirect properly non-logged in users

     RedirectMatch Permanent ^/login$ /etherpad/login